Gerardo dei Tintori: After death

 Gerardo was initially buried in the churchyard of the nearby church of St. Ambrose (now the church of San Gerardo al Corpo), but his body was exhumed forty days later at the insistence of the population of the nearby town of Olgiate Comasco and placed in a sarcophagus next to the altar of the church.
 In 1740, the sarcophagus was replaced by a crystal urn with silver decorations, inside which the skeleton of Gerardo is visible to the faithful.
 The urn is now kept in a chapel at the far end of the south transept.

 Gerardo's hospital continued his work until the 18th century, when the Austrian government merged it with the city's other health institutions.
-In 1946, the municipal authorities of Monza decided to commemorate his achievements and named the City Hospital after him, which had been built in the 19th century and formerly bore the name of King Umberto I. The new hospital built later, which also houses the Faculty of Medicine of the University of Milan-Bicocca, has kept the dedication to Saint Gerardo.
+In 1946, the municipal authorities of Monza decided to commemorate his achievements and named after him the City Hospital which had been built in the 19th century and had formerly borne the name of King Umberto I. The new hospital built later, which also houses the Faculty of Medicine of the University of Milan-Bicocca, has kept the dedication to Saint Gerardo.